BPLIM/Workshops/BPLIM2023/readme.md

 # BPLIM Workshop 2023

 In this folder you can find the materials from the Workshop on "Automation of the Research Process".
+Recordings of all sessions will be available soon.

 ## Presentations